 The classic airplanes such as the Astro Hog or Kadet are frequently converted to tail dragger because of a higher perceived level of pizzazz.
 (That’s the way we see landing gear currently, but it hasn’t always been that way.
 In the 1960s and 70s a lot of planes were built with nose wheels to make them look modern, which was super cool at the time.)

-There are a couple of special categories that most people don’t understand.
+There are a couple of special categories that most people don’t grasp as easily.
 For instance, under cambered airfoils are usually thought of as being beyond flat bottom, so most people avoid them in an effort to maintain the appearance of a super cool flying ace.
 Biplanes also don’t fit in neatly.
 High wing is goofy, low wing is cool, and biplane is extra cool.
 Old timers represent a special exemption.
 They fly like trainers, but you’re OK if you fly them because it’s a historical pursuit, so that makes you cool.
 But everybody knows they’re boring.
 So an old timer biplane is confusing to most RC pilots.